How Universal Credit is affected if you have jointly owned savings and other capital.

 Capital jointly owned with people other than your partner

-If your capital is jointly owned with one or more people (for example, your brother or a friend) you will need to confirm your personal share and provide evidence of this.
+If your capital is jointly owned with one or more people (for example, your sibling or a friend) you will need to confirm your personal share and provide evidence of this.

 Only your actual share of the capital will be taken into account if this is accepted and supported by the evidence.
 If you cannot provide evidence, you and the other joint owners will be treated as having an equal share of the capital.